Trip Overview

 Final Thoughts

-Palo Duro Canyon in May is both hospitable and lush.
+Palo Duro Canyon and Caprock Canyons in May are both hospitable and lush.

-The combination of layered rock formations, spring wildflowers, open skies, and diverse habitats make it an inspiring canvas for all types of photographers.
+The combination of layered rock formations, spring wildflowers, open skies, and diverse habitats makes it an inspiring canvas for all types of photographers.

-Attendees will find ample opportunities for landscape, nature, and creative photography against the backdrop of Texas’ grandest canyon.
+Attendees will find ample opportunities for landscape, nature, and creative photography against the backdrop of Texas’s grandest canyon.